bokner/solverl/README.md

   - `solution_timeout`: Time in msecs to wait for a next solution.

     Default: :infinity.
+  - `fzn_timeout`: Time in msecs to wait for the compilation (flattening) to finish.

+    Default: :infinity.

   - `minizinc_executable`: Full path to MiniZinc executable (you'd need it if `minizinc` executable cannot be located by your system).
   - `solution_handler`: Module or function that controls processing of solutions and/or metadata.